Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/hosting-sendy-on-digital-ocean.md

 chmod 777 /var/www/html/uploads/
 ```

-Now when we open our domain again, we should be redirected to the `_install.php` file automatically.
+When we open our domain again, we should be automatically redirected to the `_install.php` file.

 ![Sendy installation screen](https://cdn.hashnode.com/res/hashnode/image/upload/v1609582140510/fOmLSlYtx.png)

-On the left, you will see the server compatibility checklist which shows you if all the extensions are correct.
+You will see the server compatibility checklist on the left, which shows you if all the extensions are correct.

-You can then fill out the form on the right to install everything that's needed.
+You can then fill out the form on the right to install everything needed.

-After filling out the details we should be able to log in and see the following screen.
+After filling out the details, we should be able to log in and see the following screen.

-> Note: I skipped the Amazon SES set up in this step
+> Note: I skipped the Amazon SES setup in this step

 ![Sendy login screen](https://cdn.hashnode.com/res/hashnode/image/upload/v1609582282698/3ziSCAxEV.png)